FFmpeg: Legal aspects

 FFmpeg contains more than 100 codecs, most of which use compression techniques of one kind or another.
 Many such compression techniques may be subject to legal claims relating to software patents.
 Such claims may be enforceable in countries like the United States which have implemented software patents, but are considered unenforceable or void in member countries of the European Union, for example.
 Patents for many older codecs, including AC3 and all MPEG-1 and MPEG-2 codecs, have expired.

 FFmpeg is licensed under the LGPL license, but if a particular build of FFmpeg is linked against any GPL libraries (notably x264), then the entire binary is licensed under the GPL.

 Projects using FFmpeg

 FFmpeg is used by software such as Blender, Cinelerra-GG Infinity, HandBrake, Kodi, MPC-HC, Plex, Shotcut, VirtualDub2 (a VirtualDub fork), VLC media player, xine and YouTube.
-It handles video and audio playback in Google Chrome and the Linux version of Firefox.
-GUI front-ends for FFmpeg have been developed, including Multimedia Xpert and XMedia Recode.
+It handles video and audio playback in Chromium (and derivatives such as Google Chrome and Microsoft Edge) and the Linux version of Firefox.
+GUI front-ends for FFmpeg have been developed, including Multimedia Xpert, XMedia Recode and ShutterEncoder.

 FFmpeg is used by ffdshow, FFmpegInterop, the GStreamer FFmpeg plug-in, LAV Filters and OpenMAX IL to expand the encoding and decoding capabilities of their respective multimedia platforms.

 As part of NASA's Mars 2020 mission, FFmpeg is used by the Perseverance rover on Mars for image and video compression before footage is sent to Earth.